Day 1 — Papeete, Tahiti, French Polynesia

 Today we will be able to relax after the long voyage to Tahiti.
-Gather in The Theatre for staff introductions and briefings on Zodiac safety.
+Gather in the Explorer Lounge for staff introductions and briefings on Zodiac safety.
 The members of the Expedition Team are all knowledgeable experts in their various scientific fields.
 They will present lectures about the rarely visited islands and archipelagoes that we will visit.
 Topics will include botany, anthropology and ornithology, and prepare you for the adventures to come.
 As our voyage follows to a certain degree the route of HMS Bounty, our Historian will also describe how our itinerary is connected to the famous breadfruit-expedition of William Bligh and Fletcher Christian.

 The waters surrounding the Austral Islands are a well-known breeding ground for humpback whales, so be sure to have your binoculars when heading out on deck to watch for cetaceans with our Marine Biologist.
 Other onboard diversions may include photographic workshops, spa treatments, and a workout in the Fitness Centre.

 Day 3 — Raivavae, Austral Islands, French Polynesia